AdobeDocs/analytics.en/help/admin/tools/user-management/user-migration/c-migration-tool.md

 ## What is the Analytics user ID migration? {#section-adbe49aba10c4e62afa836a97894107c}

 The Analytics user ID migration enables administrators to easily migrate user accounts in Analytics User Management to the Adobe Admin Console.
-After your users are migrated, they will have access to the solutions and core services available in the CX Enterprise.
+After your users are migrated, they will have access to the solutions and core services available in CX Enterprise.
 The migration is being rolled out to customers in phases.

 The benefits of using the Adobe Admin Console include: